-- A Visual Impacts Minimization and Mitigation Plan is provided as Attachment 8. - The solar panels will be located within the existing open fields within the Facility and vegetation clearing will be limited, to the maximum extent practicable.
-Several swaths of forested wetlands within the Facility will be retained.
-The design approach of breaking up the PV panel arrays into smaller sections installed within existing cultivated fields interspersed within the existing vegetated landscape will help to mitigate the visual effects from surrounding areas. - Evergreen and deciduous vegetative screening will be provided along portions of NYS Route 18 and around residential areas located in proximity to the Facility, to screen views of the solar panels from residences and travelers along the roadway. - To address potential adverse visual impacts to the Babcock House as identified by the Office of Parks, Recreation and Historic Preservation, additional rows of landscape plantings have been included around the edges of the museum property that would have views of the Facility. - Facility perimeter fencing has been designed using wood-framed panels of welded wire mesh.
-This 'agriculture-style' fencing will appear more visually compatible with the existing rural/agricultural setting compared with the typical chain link fencing. - When construction is complete, areas disturbed during the construction process will be reseeded. - Panels will have anti-reflective coatings that will reduce the level of reflectivity and the majority of the panel arrays will be trackers, minimizing glare even further. - The electrical collection system for the PV arrays is located underground, to the maximum extent practicable.
+- To address potential adverse visual impacts to the Babcock House as identified by the Office of Parks, Recreation and Historic Preservation, additional rows of landscape plantings were included around the periphery of the museum property that would have views of the Facility. - Facility perimeter fencing has been designed using wood-framed panels of welded wire mesh.
+This 'agriculture-style' fencing will appear more visually compatible with the existing rural/agricultural setting compared with the typical chain link fencing used for solar generating facilities.

+- When construction is complete, areas disturbed during the construction process will be reseded. - o Panels will have anti-reflective coatings that will reduce the level of reflectivity and the majority of the panel arrays will be trackers, minimizing glare even further. - The electrical collection system for the PV arrays is located underground, to the maximum extent practicable.
 A small amount of aboveground sections of the electrical collection system are situated on cable trays (sleepers) where underground work is prohibited to protect groundwater liners that are in place (at the coal storage pile and SWDA II landfill).
 Overhead structures are limited to a 159-foot section of gen-tie line that will connect the Facility Substation to the Kintigh Substation, which include two off-take structures and an interconnection line pole. - Outdoor nighttime lighting will only be installed at the Facility Substation and will be kept to the minimum required for safety, security, and emergencies.
-Lighting will only be activated in the event of an outage or other repair-related event at the Facility Substation during nighttime hours and will be turned off after repairs are completed.

-- Security lights within the Facility Substation will be manually operated and only on during nighttime hours as required.
+Lighting will only be activated in the event of an outage or other repair-related event at the Facility Substation during nighttime hours and will be turned off after repairs are completed. - Security lights within the Facility Substation will be manually operated and only on during nighttime hours as required.
 Light fixtures will be shielded and downward facing to minimize offsite lighting impacts. - "Good housekeeping" will be implemented to maintain the Facility free of debris, trash, and waste during construction. - As an additional optional mitigation strategy, programs following the current practice of 'agrivoltaics' in which the land beneath installed solar panels are still actively cultivated with crops.
 Such a strategy would require an engaged partnership between the landowners, solar energy generation developer, and growers.
 However, if taken on, such a program could generate interest and tourism to the community, especially as related to visitors traveling NYS Route 18, along the Great Lakes Seaway Trail Scenic Byway.